Camera Mapping Tutorial in Cinema 4D

 Step 3: Build a small animation rig

-Make a small hierarchy of joints / bones, just enough to link your 3D geometry.
-Here too it applies: keep it simple.
+Make a small hierarchy of joints/bones, just enough to link your 3D geometry.
+Here too, it applies: keep it simple.
 Because you can only animate so much until the illusion is broken.
 A little animation by hand is more than sufficient in this case.
 Make use of, for example, IK chains where it is useful.
 In this case, the fish were rigged with IK to later benefit from the wind force.
-This gives you "free" animation for which you have nothing or hardly anything to do.
+It gives you "free" animation for which you have nothing or hardly anything to do.

 Step 4: Add extra movement

 All the small details together provide extra credibility.
-You can of course go as far as you want in this, but I’ll point out a couple of items.
+You can, of course, go as far as you want in this, but I’ll point out a couple of items.
 Vertex maps can be used in various ways.
-Among other things, to give certain movements a restriction or not.
+Among other things, to give specific movements a restriction or not.
 Paint some selections with your paint tool in a vertex map.
 And again: keep it simple, rough selections with a little bit of smoothing quickly do the trick.
 Then use these tags in the restriction tabs of your deformers.
-Another technique is, for example, animating by means of point animation.
+Another technique is, for example, animating using point animation.
 Use a pose morph tag with 1 or more sliders for this.
-In this case I used 4 sliders for eyes, jaw and eyebrows.
+In this case, I used four sliders for eyes, jaw, and eyebrows.
 Certainly use these types of techniques, because it does not take much time, but you ultimately get a lot in return.
 Read: you get little in return, but those are just the small bits that make the entire illusion plausible.

 Stap 5: Setup a render cam

-Because your camera movement cannot be very large, it is useful to add 2 still cameras - for start & end point.
-Then use this in a 3rd main camera with a morph tag & blend between your start & end camera position.
+Because your camera movement cannot be very large, it is useful to add two still cameras - for start & endpoint.
+Then use this in a 3rd primary camera with a morph tag & blend between your start & end camera position.
 This makes it easy to view your final camera position without necessarily navigating your timeline.
 Last but not least: with these simple movements, make sure that your key interpolation is set to linear.
 The default of ease-in / ease-out works less well in most cases.
 Happy rendering!